ISPR thanks nation for love to armed forces, LEAs

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Director General Inter-Services Public Relations (ISPR) Major General Asif Ghafoor on Wednesday thanked the nation for showering their love and respect on the armed forces and law enforcement agencies (LEAs) during the polls.
+RAWALPINDI: Director General Inter Services Public Relations (ISPR) Major General Asif Ghafoor Wednesday thanked the nation for showering their love and respect on the armed forces and law enforcement agencies (LEASs) during the polls.
 In a tweet, Gen Ghafoor said, “U (nation) have rejected all kinds of malicious propaganda.
-We are strong because we have your (nation’s) unflinching support.
+We are strong because we have your (nation’s) unflinching support.”
 “Our lives are dedicated to Pakistan and its People.
 Pakistan wins again!”

-RAWALPINDI: Director General Inter-Services Public Relations (ISPR) Major General Asif Ghafoor on Wednesday thanked the nation for showering their love and respect on the armed forces and law enforcement agencies (LEAs) during the polls.
+RAWALPINDI: Director General Inter Services Public Relations (ISPR) Major General Asif Ghafoor Wednesday thanked the nation for showering their love and respect on the armed forces and law enforcement agencies (LEASs) during the polls.
 In a tweet, Gen Ghafoor said, “U (nation) have rejected all kinds of malicious propaganda.
-We are strong because we have your (nation’s) unflinching support.
+We are strong because we have your (nation’s) unflinching support.”
 “Our lives are dedicated to Pakistan and its People.
 Pakistan wins again!”

 Comments